 Otolaryngology Research Facilities

-The DeVault Otologic Research Lab carries out basic and clinical research for the Department of Otolaryngology—Head and Neck Surgery at IU School of Medicine.
-The DeVault Lab research team investigates the impact of executive function on children with cochlear implants and related issues.
+A pioneer in cochlear implantation, IU School of Medicine has helped thousands of children and adults with profound deafness since 1978.
+The DeVault Otologic Research Lab carries out basic and clinical research for the Department of Otolaryngology—Head and Neck Surgery, primarily investigating the impact of executive function and cognitive development on children and aging adults with cochlear implants and hearing-related issues.